 You’ll examine the fundamental principles of organic chemistry.
 This will include nomenclature, bonding concepts, orbitals and the shape, stereochemistry and acid-base properties of organic molecules.
 Later in the module will focus on reactivity and important reactions and transformations in organic chemistry.
 You’ll spend two hours per week studying this module.

 Foundation Laboratory Work

 This module introduces you to the essential laboratory skills that are required in inorganic, organic and physical chemistry.
 You’ll spend around 8 hours per week in laboratory practicals performing experiments, and collecting and analysing data.
 You’ll present written reports of your experimental work that will form part of the assessment for this module.

 You’ll follow this introductory module right at the start of your course.
 It is designed to develop your study skills so that you can work effectively at University.
 The module will also introduce you to first year undergraduate laboratory chemistry.
 You’ll spend around four hours in your first week in practical sessions studying this module.

-You’ll be introduced to the physiology of the central nervous, cardiovascular, respiratory and urinary systems in man, including aspects of drug action.
+You’ll be introduced to the physiology and pharmacology of the central nervous, cardiovascular, respiratory and urinary systems in man, including aspects of drug action.
 Activities will consist of lectures and associated background reading.